 Generally, a land trust cost in Florida is considered to be an affordable option for most people who want to hold real estate while remaining anonymous.

-Considering the annual fees, the maintenance of a standard land trust in Florida would cost approximately $300 a year.
 Nonetheless, the costs involved vary according to each particular case.

 Concerning taxes, the beneficiaries in a Florida land trust should file tax returns as part of their personal income reports, although the trust itself will not be taxed.